-As a Swiss nonprofit Foundation, the HD Centre is supervised by a Board, which serves on a voluntary basis.
+As a Swiss nonprofit Foundation, HD is supervised by a Board, which serves on a voluntary basis.
 It sets the mission and the general policy of the Foundation and provides overall supervision of the development and implementation of the organisation’s programme and administration, as managed by the Senior Management Team and staff.

 Mr Brooks is the former Executive Director and Chief Financial Officer of the anti-corruption civil society organisation Transparency International.
-He was on Transparency International's Board of Directors from 2003 to 2006 and was elected again for three years in 2011.
-His main focus is supporting the organisation's work to improve corporate transparency and integrity.
-Mr Brooks also chairs the Board of the Global Network Initiative.
-He is a former worldwide Chairman of Price Waterhouse and took a key role in the merger negotiations which resulted in the company becoming PricewaterhouseCoopers in 1998.In addition to being a member of the HD Centre's Board since 2011, Mr Brooks is the Chairman of the Audit and Finance Committee which reviews the financial management of the organisation on behalf of the Board.
+He served on Transparency International's Board of Directors from 2003 to 2006 and again from 2011 to 2014.
+Mr Brooks continues to support the organisation's work to improve corporate transparency and integrity.
+Mr Brooks was the initial independent chair of the Global Network Initiative until 2014.
+He is a former worldwide Chairman of Price Waterhouse and took a key role in the merger negotiations which resulted in the company becoming PricewaterhouseCoopers in 1998.
+Mr Brooks has been a member of HD's Board since 2011.
+He was elected Acting Chair of the Board in December 2015.

 Secretary General of the Council of the European Union and High Representative for the Common Foreign and Security Policy (1999-2009); Secretary General of NATO (1995-1999); Minister for Foreign Affairs of Spain (1992–1995).
 Currently President of ESADE Center for Global Economy and Geopolitics, distinguished Fellow in Foreign Policy at Brookings Institution and member of the Boards of the International Crisis Group, the European Council on Foreign Relations, and Human Rights Watch.

 Clive is a qualified accountant and ‘Lean Six Sigma' Black Belt (a process improvement approach and qualification combining two methodologies Lean & Six Sigma).
-Before joining the HD Centre in 2011, he held senior Internal Audit, Accounting and Finance positions in a number of blue chip companies e.g. Pfizer, Serono, Ciba, DuPont and Ferring Pharmaceuticals.
+Before joining HD in 2011, he held senior Internal Audit, Accounting and Finance positions in a number of blue chip companies e.g. Pfizer, Serono, Ciba, DuPont and Ferring Pharmaceuticals.
 He has also worked in an independent capacity with KPMG, PwC and E&Y on the design and implementation of internal control systems and on similar internal audit & control system projects for the UNHCR, ILO and ECLT and several other smaller non-profit organisations.
 He is the founder and managing partner of SICG S.A.
 (Swiss Investment Consulting Group) and member of the board of directors of SwissINSO, a company involved in the field of renewable energy.
-His is also an ambassador for the International Organizations MBA programme at the University of Geneva.
+He is also an ambassador for the International Organizations MBA programme at the University of Geneva.